SKATE LIKE A GIRL

 Tedx speaker, founder of MAHFIA.TV and Partner of the Women’s Skateboarding Alliance, Kim has over a decade of experience advocating for women in skateboarding.
 Finding her own strength, freedom, and self-expression through action sports, she is committed to creating accessible opportunities for everyone to participate.
 Year Joined: 2014

-Ashley is a lifelong skateboarder, youth and fitness coach and has 10 years of experience instructing skateboarding and working with youth.
-Sports and skateboarding has given Ashley a lifetime of freedom and joy coupled with self-discipline and confidence.
-Ashley has a BA in Community Studies/Education from the University of California Santa Cruz and is passionate about creating a healthy, safe and supportive environment for young girls and women to participate in skateboarding regardless of age, gender, background and ability.
+Ashley is a lifelong skateboarder, youth and fitness coach and has 15+ years of experience instructing skateboarding and support youth & families.
+Movement, sport and skateboarding have all been sources of joy, expression, discipline and confidence.
+Ashley has a BA in Community Studies and a minor in Education from the University of California Santa Cruz.
+Ashley is passionate about cultivating & creating more access to safe and empowering spaces for all youth, women &/or trans, non-binary and gender expansive folks, more specifically through the medium of skateboarding regardless of age, gender, background and skill.
 Year Joined: 2016

 Finn started skating during the pandemic as a way to while away the quarantine hours, but soon realized that this would be a lifelong passion.
 As soon as Finn came across Skate Like a Girl, they knew they had found the community they were looking for — people who didn’t just love skating, but also saw the potential for skating to be a catalyst for social change and belonging.
 Skateboarding has given Finn a space to connect more with their queer identity and meet some truly incredible people.
 Year Joined: 2022